NICTA/t3as-pat-clas/pat-clas-ui/README.md

 #### Context

    The selected symbol is shown along with all its ancestors, allowing the hierarchical text to be read in its proper context.
-   References to symbols are shown as links which re-populate the Context section:
+   References to symbols are shown as links which re-populate either the Context or Explore section:
    <dl>
      <dt>CPC</dt><dd>links to other CPC symbols are blue, links to IPC symbols are red.
      Selecting an IPC link switches the schema in the Schema Selection section.</dd>